radeonxray/Ufo-Assignment2/README.md

 ---

-Other minor issues wort mentioning:
+Other minor issues worth mentioning:
 * [CodeStyle-report] Avoid excessively long variable names like percentageOfAttack
 * [CodeStyle-report] Useless parentheses
 * [CodeStyle-report] Parameter ‘X’ is not assigned and could be declared final.